River Fork: Delayed Release and Customer Info

 Please tell others about it.

-Contact me below to reserve your copy ahead of time, to leave comments or ask questions.
+Contact me below to: reserve your copy ahead of time OR leave comments and questions.

-I’ll post when River Fork: The Bear in the Storm is available.
+I’ll keep you informed when River Fork: The Bear in the Storm is available, and where to purchase.

 Thawing From My Trip South Took a While!